 Valve repair surgery

-Valve repair is the most common surgical option for people whose condition requires serious treatment.
+Mitral valve repair is the most common surgical option for people whose condition requires serious treatment.
 In this procedure, the surgeons fix the damaged valve by cutting the excess tissue or reconnecting the prolapsed layers.
 When the valve is repaired, the blood flow becomes smoother, and the MVP symptoms disappear.

 Valve replacement surgery